Are you experiencing mood swings and suspect hormone imbalances are to blame?

 Are you ready to start or grow your family but are struggling to get pregnant?

-Did your doctor diagnose you with PCOS but you don’t know where to start making changes to your diet?
+Did your doctor diagnose you with PCOS but you aren’t sure where to start making changes to your diet?

 Are you feeling frustrated by conflicting and unrealistic nutrition messages from healthcare providers, influencers, and media?

-We know that going through the different stages of life can make nutrition challenging enough: going to college and living in a dorm, starting your new job, living with your first roommate, living with your first partner, trying to get pregnant, having your first baby, having your next babies, having your children leave home, empty nesting, living alone.
-There are so many stages of a women’s life that are directly related to caring for others, that it often makes caring for yourself even more challenging.
+We know that going through the different stages of life can make nutrition challenging enough: going to college and living with a roommate in a dorm, starting a new job, living with your first partner, trying to get pregnant, having your first baby, having your next babies, having your children leave home, empty nesting, living alone.
+There are so many stages of a woman’s life that are directly related to caring for others, that it often makes caring for yourself even more challenging.
 Layer on health conditions like PCOS, infertility, amenorrhea, or hormone imbalances, and trying to figure out what to eat can quickly seem impossible.